Gregory D. Hague: Career

 In 2013, Hague founded Savvy Dad, a website and blog for dads.
 The site features personal stories, as well as contributed stories from others.
 The site has had more than 40,000 visitors.
 Hague's other venture is SmartsMatter, a self-help website.

 Hague is the founder of the real estate company Hague Partners, and the real estate coaching company Real Estate Mavericks.
 He is also the former CEO of Harvey Mackay University.

 Hague's real estate theories are based on the idea that the traditional practice of immediately listing a home with the MLS (Multiple Listing Service) may have a diminishing impact on home sales prices, calling DOM (days on market), information accessible on the MLS to buyers, "death to the price of a home".
 U.S. News & World Report characterized his strategies as "counterintuitive".
 Hague's 22 -step home selling formula was featured in Forbes.

 Hague has provided real estate-related commentary to the Wall Street Journal.

 He is the host of the Get Smart Real Estate Show airing every weekday morning in Phoenix on KTAR talk/sports radio.

 In 2018, Hague developed 72SOLD.com, a program that allows users to sell homes in 72 hours.

 In 2019, Hague initiated a political campaign to repeal a state law prohibiting Arizona communities from regulating short-term rentals.
 In 2021, Hague's real-estate firm, 72SOLD, partnered with the Arizona Cardinals.

 In 2022, Hague's 72SOLD partnered with the Arizona Diamondbacks.
 That same year Hague’s company entered a strategic partnership with Keller Williams to enable its agents to use the 72SOLD program to market listings.
 In 2023, Hague paired his company with BoxBrownie to create CGI enhanced photographs of real estate for sale.
 In 2024, Hague launched Just 990, a new real estate firm that enables homeowners to sell with a full-service realtor for a flat fee.

 In 2025 Hague launched Homes2X, a company that purchases homes valued up to $3 million at a price based on an independent appraisal, then gives back any resale profit to the sellers, less a 1.5% fee.
 In September of 2025 Hague's company, 72SOLD, launched a program promising to buy a seller's home with a "full market value guarantee" if it's not sold at the owner's desired price in 30 days or fewer.

+In 2026, Compass International Holdings named Hague as their director of home sale strategy.